 The Queen parrotfish even produces a bag of mucus to sleep in.
 This mucus protects them from predators that may attack them while they’re sleeping.

 You can actually tell if your aquarium fish is asleep, simply look out for these signs:

-As most fish have a sleep schedule, it’s likely that you’ll see them exhibit the above behaviours at the same times each day.
+As most fish have a sleep schedule, it’s likely that you’ll see them exhibit the above behaviours at the same time each day.

-Overall, it does appear that fish like to and need to sleep, though this is very different from how humans do it.
+Overall, it does appear that fish sleeping is just as common as us sleeping, though it is very different from how humans do it.
 As fish don’t have eyelids and many need to keep moving water over their gills, how they sleep has to be different to mammals.
 Sleep behaviours are seen, and they do seem to have sleeping patterns, although it varies between species.